-Malware is an umbrella term for various types of malicious programmes that are delivered and installed on end-user systems and servers.
-These types of malware programmes fall into commonly referred to categories such as:
+Malware is an umbrella term for various types of malicious programs that are delivered and installed on end-user systems and servers.
+These types of malware programs fall into commonly referred to categories such as:

 More sophisticated types of malware will combine the capabilities of more than one of the above, and we frequently see malware employing evasion tactics to avoid detection.